logo

 keyLearning

-Engineering concept taught by NITHIN
+Engineering concepts taught by NITHIN

-Student learned about 1 month ago
+Student learned 2 months ago

 The session covered projectile motion, circular motion, and relative motion.
 The Student solved problems related to projectile trajectory, centripetal acceleration, and observed velocities from different reference frames.
 Galilean transformation was introduced, with plans to delve deeper into the concept in the next session.